slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On what women value in men

-'All that women want is for you to listen.'

-> *'If you can make a woman laugh, you can make her do anything.' -- Marilyn Monroe*
+'She likes a gentleman who knows when not to be gentle.'

 > *'The classical definition of a gentleman: he never insulted anyone unintentionally.' -- James Crow*

-> *'She likes a gentleman who knows when not to be gentle.'*

 > *'Chicks dig a man who exhibits grace under pressure.'*

+> *'If you can make a woman laugh, you can make her do anything.' -- Marilyn Monroe*

+> *'All that women want is for you to listen.'*

 > *'A suit to women is like lingerie to men.'*